turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 * What are you looking for in a company?
 Why would you want to work here?
 * Describe your time at Turing.
 How did it prepare you for this career?
 * What is your 100% ideal role for your first web development job?
+* Have you ever worked directly with clients or have been in a customer-facing role in the past?
+If not, would you like to?
+* Talk about your preferred development environment.
+* How are you keeping up with the latest developments in web development?

 **Project, Problem-Solving, & Team Contribution Questions:**
 * Describe a successful idea or project you worked on.
 What are some of the challenges you had to overcome?
 What made it a success?
 * Describe a project that failed, a project you had to give up on, or a time you worked really hard on a project and it just didn’t pan out as expected.
 What happened?
 How did you make the decisions that you made?
+* When have you solved a problem that didn’t involve you coding?
 * Please describe to me the difference between waterfall and agile approaches to software.
 * How have you implemented or adapted agile practices in your projects?
 * What is your approach to working on a team?
 * A lot of this job will be full-stack.
 Your experience is largely ____ (Back End, Front End).
-How do you plan to contribute to the team with only that experience?
+How do you feel like you’d be able to contribute to the team with only that experience?
 How comfortable are you with getting uncomfortable with a new language?
 * Describe an example of how you have handled a stressful situation.
+* In what types of environments/projects is it best to use pair programming?
+Why?
+In what cases would you not use pair programming?
+Why?
 * Describe your teamwork experience in a coding environment.
 How big of a team did you work with?
 * Have you ever had to switch gears in the middle of a project to get something fixed immediately?
 How did you react?
 * What project of yours are you most proud of and why?
+* You can’t work out how to solve a coding problem.
+What do you do to find the answer?
 * Tell me about a challenge or conflict you've faced at work and how you dealt with it.
+* How do you approach testing?
+And what do you think about this?
+How would you improve QA?
 * When have you exercised leadership and what was the result?
 * Describe a time when you took a risk that paid off for you.
 What was your process for pushing yourself further?
 How did you assess risk and try something new?